 The School Nativity

-You’ll be hard pushed to find a British primary school who doesn’t put on their own production of the nativity play in December, but the format is always the same.
-Kids will play the characters (although Baby J will just be a creepy looking doll) and that one teacher whose a dab hand on the piano will bang out the tunes.
+You’ll be hard pushed to find a British primary school who doesn’t put on their own production of the nativity play in December, but the format is always the same: Kids will play the characters (although Baby J will just be a creepy looking doll) and that one teacher whose a dab hand on the piano will bang out the tunes.
 Parents and Grandparents will all turn out to coo over their kids and suffer the mind-numbing tuneless singing.
-If you’re lucky, there might even be a tepid plastic cup of wine thrown in.
+If you’re lucky, there might even be a warm plastic cup of wine thrown in.

 It’s tradition in Britain to hang your stocking, on Christmas Eve, at the end of your bed.
 Which worked great during Victorian times when we had those big brass beds to hang stuff from.
 You know the kind from Bedknobs & Broomsticks?
-This effectively meant that British families used to go to bed on Christmas Eve in the full and accepting knowledge that a bearded stranger would be creeping into their bedroom in the middle of the night.
+But on reflection this effectively meant that British families used to go to bed on Christmas Eve in the full and accepting knowledge that a bearded stranger would be creeping into their kids bedroom in the middle of the night.

-Selection Boxes are an assortment of chocolate bars presented in a large plastic tray and are, in my humble y opinion, a ubiquitous part of a British Christmas.
-If you want to have a truly British Christmas, then your Christmas morning should involve opening presents in your pyjamas, surrounded by piles of wrapping paper, while eating your way through multiple selection boxes: regardless of how early it is or whether you’ve had a proper breakfast.
+Selection Boxes are an assortment of chocolate bars presented in a large plastic tray and are, in my humble opinion, a ubiquitous part of a British Christmas.
+If you want to have a truly British Christmas, then your Christmas morning should involve opening presents at 7am in your pyjamas, surrounded by piles of wrapping paper, while eating your way through multiple selection boxes: regardless of how early it is or whether you’ve had a proper breakfast.
 Christmas Day is not the time when British parents worry about their kids dental health or whether they eat a nutritious meal.

 British television viewing schedule over the Christmas period is gold and truly has to be one of our best exports.